stomp/stomp-spec/src/stomp-specification-1.2.md

 remain backward compatible with STOMP 1.0 servers.

-Clients that use the `STOMP` frame instead of the `CONNECT` frame will only be able to connect to STOMP 1.2 servers but the advantage is that a protocol sniffer/discriminator will be able to differentiate the STOMP connection from an HTTP connection.
+Clients that use the `STOMP` frame instead of the `CONNECT` frame will only be able to connect to STOMP 1.2 servers (as well as some STOMP 1.1 servers) but the advantage is that a protocol sniffer/discriminator will be able to differentiate the STOMP connection from an HTTP connection.

 STOMP 1.2 clients MUST set the following headers: